zhuxinyishcn/CS5520-Project/_posts/2021-12-12-Final_Project.md

 ## Issues

-- Dragging and dropping in the list does not perserve the position after opertrration.
+- Dragging and dropping in the list does not preserve the position after operation.